 Neonatal conjunctivitis is purulent ocular drainage due to a chemical irritant or a pathogenic organism.
-Prevention with antigonococcal drops at birth is routine.
+Prevention with antigonococcal topical treatment at birth is routine.
 Diagnosis is clinical and usually confirmed by laboratory testing.
 Treatment is with organism-specific antimicrobials.

 The major causes (in decreasing order) are

-Chemical conjunctivitis is generally secondary to the instillation of silver nitrate drops for ocular prophylaxis.
-Bacterial infection is acquired from infected mothers during passage through the birth canal.
-Chlamydial ophthalmia (caused by Chlamydia trachomatis) is the most common bacterial cause, occurring in 2 to 4% of births; it accounts for about 30 to 50% of conjunctivitis in neonates < 4 wk of age.
+Infection is acquired from infected mothers during passage through the birth canal.
+Chlamydial ophthalmia (caused by Chlamydia trachomatis) is the most common bacterial cause; it accounts for up to 40% of conjunctivitis in neonates < 4 wk of age.
 The prevalence of maternal chlamydial infection ranges from 2 to 20%.
-About 30 to 50% of neonates born to acutely infected women develop conjunctivitis (and 5 to 20% develop pneumonia).
-Other bacteria, including Streptococcus pneumoniae and nontypeable Haemophilus influenzae, account for another 15% of cases.
-The incidence of gonorrheal ophthalmia (conjunctivitis due to Neisseria gonorrhoeae) in the US is 2 to 3/10,000 births.
-Isolation of bacteria other than H. influenzae, S. pneumoniae, and N. gonorrhoeae, including Staphylococcus aureus, usually represents colonization rather than infection.
-The major viral cause is herpes simplex virus types 1 and 2 (herpetic keratoconjunctivitis).
+About 30 to 50% of neonates born to acutely infected women acquire infection, and 25 to 50% of those develop conjunctivitis (and 5 to 20% develop pneumonia).
+Other bacteria, including Streptococcus pneumoniae and nontypeable Haemophilus influenzae, account for another 30 to 50% of cases, whereas gonococcal ophthalmia (conjunctivitis due to Neisseria gonorrhoeae) accounts for < 1% of cases.
+Chemical conjunctivitis is usually secondary to the instillation of topical therapy for ocular prophylaxis.
+The major viral cause is herpes simplex virus types 1 and 2 (herpetic keratoconjunctivitis), but this virus causes < 1% of cases.

 Symptoms and Signs